rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

 docs_rs_build --workspace /tmp/docsrs-workspace
 ```

+HTML and JSON are copied into a unique `artifacts/build-*` directory under
+the workspace before the temporary build results are dropped.
+The exact paths
-The exact artifact paths are printed in the build summary.
-A later invocation
+are printed in the build summary.
+These exports survive command exit and later
-purges old release build directories, so copy artifacts needed after the CI job
-before starting another build with the same workspace.
+builds; remove old artifact directories when no longer needed.
 The workspace is locked
 for the lifetime of the build environment; concurrent invocations must use
 different workspace directories.

 ## Configuration

 The default toolchain is nightly and the default sandbox limits match docs.rs.
+Workspace initialization reuses installed Rustwide helper tools through fast
+initialization.
 An installed distribution toolchain is checked for updates unless
 `--no-update-toolchain` is set.
 A missing toolchain is always installed; CI
 toolchains are not automatically updated by the CLI.
 Documentation targets are
 selected through the crate's docs.rs metadata; toolchains, images, CPU and